 A. Fear (I was a new sales representative and having to approach buyers only to be rejected was frightening!)

 D. I was too quick with my words

 F. I was always on the edge financially

 Then, with my Bible in hand and a book of God's promises organized by topic I set to work.
 I remember starting with fear.
-You can't say you have faith in God when fear is paralyzing you as it was me.
-I noted down verses about fear and then using some of them I wrote out my prayer to God concerning this issue.
+You can't say you have faith in God when fear is paralyzing you, as it was with me.
+I noted down verses about fear, and then using some of them, I wrote out my prayers to God concerning the issue.
 Here is what I wrote:

 WHEN I AM FEARFUL